andreeaiosip/the-kettle/README.md

 - Buy coffee, tea and brewing products online.
 - View the details of coffee and tea and where the ingredients are coming from.
 - Purchase the products in an easy and seamless way.

+### User Stories

+####  Visitor

+- As a user, I want to access the website from any device.
+- As a user, I want to easily navigate between the pages.
+- As a user, I want to be able to search for a product.
+- As a user, I want to be able to view the details of a product.
+- As a user, I want to be able to buy products.
+- As a user, I want to be able to change the quantity of products I want to purchase.
+- As a user, I want to sign up and create an account.
+- As a user, I want to be able to view the products from only one category
+- As a user, I want to be able to see a history of all my orders.

+#### **Admin**

+- As administrator, I want to be able to log in into the backend of the site.
+- As administrator, I want to be able to add, edit and delete products
+- As administrator, I would like to be able to see all the orders that were placed on the site.